bata26/MyVacation/README.md

 - Registered User can browse top 3 activities.
 - Registered User can browse a recommended accommodation/activity.
 - Registered User can browse a recommended user.
-- Registered User can reserve an accommodation/actvity.
+- Registered User can reserve an accommodation/activity.
 - Registered User can view own reservations.
 - Registered User can update a reservation.
 - Registered User can delete a reservation.
 - Registered User can insert a review.
 - Registered User can view a review.
 - Registered User can delete a review.
-- Registered User can view an user profile.
+- Registered User can view a user profile.
-- Registered User can follow/unfollow an user.
+- Registered User can follow/unfollow a user.
 - Registered User can like/unlike an accommodation/activity.
 - Registered User can view the own user profile.
-- Registered User can update the own user profile.</br>
+- Registered User can update the own user profile.
+- Registered User can view reservations per city per month.</br>
 <b>Admin:</b>
 - Admin can log in to the platform.
 - Admin can log out from the platform.